valdiman/R-codes-for-East-Chicago-PCB-soil-analysis/README.md

 This README file describes both scripts statistical analysis and figures (maps and plots) use for the East Chicago Soil paper.
 The data can be downloaded from PANGAEA (link), using the R package pangaear (https://cran.microsoft.com/snapshot/2022-01-01/web/packages/pangaear/pangaear.pdf).

-This work was supported by the National Institutes of Environmental Health Sciences (NIEHS) grant #P42ES013661, the University of Iowa’s Environmental Health Sciences Research Center, Grant NIH P30ES005605 and Columbia University’s Superfund Research Program Grant NIH P42ES010349.
+This work was supported by the National Institutes of Environmental Health Sciences (NIEHS) grant #P42ES013661 and the University of Iowa’s Environmental Health Sciences Research Center.
 The funding sponsor did not have any role in study design; in collection, analysis, and/or interpretation of data; in creation of the dataset; and/or in the decision to submit this data for publication or deposit it in a repository.

 # Citations